 Originally, twelve value functions were considered, each representing different combinations of the metrics and utility functions (including, at first, a diminishing returns utility function for cost).
-This explains the seeming arbitrariness of the function labels in Table 6-1: the functions listed were those retained throughout all analyses, while others were discarded because they consistently produced results nearly identical to at least one of the value functions retained.
-Three of the remaining four structures seem to give a good sense of the range of decision responses to different functions; VF2 is kept despite giving consistently similar results to VF1, in order to provide a check.
+This explains the seeming arbitrariness of the function labels in Table 6-1: the functions listed were those retained throughout all analyses, while others were discarded because

 Figure 6-1 shows a sample of one-period decision results for each of the four utility functions.
-These are calculated using a one-period tree for which five options are available in the first period, corresponding to the same options available in section 5.3 (including 100% TFRs, 10% TFRs, 10% EUFRs, 10% EUFRs, or LWRs).
+These are calculated using a one-period tree for which five options are available in the first period, corresponding to the same options available in section 5.3 (including 100% TFRs, 10% TFRs, 100% EUFRs, 10% EUFRs, or LWRs).
 For illustrative purposes, only the relationship between P1 and wC is graphed (but other parameters were tested and gave similar qualitative results in terms of the differences between value functions).